 “Hey team how do to get involved with your team for a feature or article perhaps even for your online magazine.
 The work I do for women in

-Have published ebooks workout guides, I have a slot in goodhope fm every Monday chatting about women’s fitness.
+Have published ebooks workout guides, I have a slot on GoodHope FM every Monday chatting about women’s fitness.
 I dream of being on your cover (insert HEART) wild dream alert.
 Thank you.
 Rushda”

 “Hi we follow you already.
 To be honest your values and mission statement and ours are very different, so it’s not the best fit.
 Good luck!”

-“How are my values and my mission statement?
+“How are my values and my mission statement different to yours?”